FG unveils new public service rules | Nigeria News Headlines Today

 By Okon Okon

-The Federal Government has unveiled the new Public Service Rules for immediate implementation in the service.
+The Federal Government has unveiled a new Public Service Rules for immediate implementation in the service.

 The theme for the service week is: ‘Digitalisation of work processes in the public service: A gateway to efficient resources utilisation and national development’.